Burnside Burn: Commentary

 The event was covered by cannabis publications, local and national media outlets, and the HBO documentary television series Vice.
 The Oregonian described the event as "loud and energetic", attracting a diverse and "eclectic" crowd of activists, marijuana enthusiasts, and first-time consumers, some from as far away as Canada and San Diego.
 According to Willamette Week, attendees ranged from octogenarians to "tweens with rainbow hair" and the crowd was "generally happy".
-The newspaper summarized, "All and all, the mood was celebratory as befit such an historic occasion."
+The newspaper summarized, "All and all, the mood was celebratory as befit such a historic occasion."

 NORML's Kaliko Castille told The Huffington Post he was "happy to see a community able to come together—peacefully—over something positive.
 It's great to see people from all walks of life out here, handing out joints to each other and getting to know their neighbors."
 The Huffington Posts Andy Campbell called the event a "smoke-out with a message" and opined, "Legalization is so much more than being able to smoke a joint in your home without being a criminal.
 It's a health care issue; it's a tax revenue issue; it saves states millions in the court system; and it ends the hidden costs of prosecution, which emerge when someone can't get a job because there's a possession charge on their record."
 The Washington Post called the "Burnside Burn" an opportunity for marijuana enthusiasts to "celebrate their new freedom together".